Construction Technology Management (CTM)

 House Wiring I

-Basic Electrical theory and safety presented.
-Survey of electrical construction processes for residential applications.
-Determining materials, installation processes, safety, and code requirements of electrical construction will be emphasized and applied.
-Students will apply a variety of common residential receptacle and switch circuits in a shop practice setting.
+Basic electrical theory and safety presented.
+Survey of electrical construction processes for single and multi-family dwellings that require voltages less than 480 volts, with single phase power.
+The most typical alternating current (A.C.) circuits are discussed, illustrated, and wired for these applications.
+Determining materials, installation processes, safety, and the National Electrical Code requirements of electrical construction will be emphasized and applied.
+Students will wire a variety of circuits for single and multi-family dwellings using devices such as receptacles, switches, and lighting fixtures in a training module application.
 Two lecture.
 Two lab.
-May be taken for S/U credit with instructor approval.
+May be taken for S/U credit.

 CTM 152 (3)